1.3x micro:bit revision

 Getting Started With the micro:bit Hardware

-The micro:bit hardware is based on the ARM-mbed platform.
-It has an application processor with lots of on-chip perhipherals.
+The micro:bit hardware is based on the Arm-Mbed platform.
+It has an application processor with lots of on-chip peripherals.
 Some off-chip peripherals are connected to this chip.
 There is an interface processor connected to the application processor, and it is the interface processors job to manage communications over the USB and to support the drag-and-drop code-flashing process.
 The interface processor does not connect to any of the micro:bit peripherals.

 Two key pieces of information to help understand the internals of the micro:bit are:

 The schematics, which shows the detailed component data and connectivity of the device.

 The reference design, which is a complete module design of a compatible micro:bit, and is designed to be a starting point for anyone interested in understanding the micro:bit or designing their own variant.

 The nRF51 application processor is where user programs run.
 A single, complete application including user code, runtime code and bluetooth stack is loaded and run directly from on-chip flash memory.
 All user accessible GPIO pins are provided by this processor.
 There is an on-board 2.4GHz radio engine used to provide Bluetooth capabilities via an off-chip aerial.

 The on-board 2.4GHz transceiver supports Bluetooth communications via the Nordic S110 SoftDevice, which provides a fully qualified Bluetooth low energy stack.
 This allows the micro:bit to communicate with a wide range of Bluetooth devices, including smartphones and tablets.

 |Channels||50 2MHz channels, only 40 used (0 to 39), 3 advertising channels (37,38,39)|